The Pool (magazine): Business model

-At its launch in 2015, Baker said: "When we launched I think everyone was in a race to the bottom… If you're in a pile-it-high-sell-it-cheap business that's fine, but to me saying that only programmatic and big traffic counts is like saying the only TV ad worth buying is in the Coronation Street ad break – that's nuts,' she says.

-"Programmatic is throwing all your money at that and hoping one click translates, whereas what we do is produce quality content for your brand that will make you part of the conversation with our readers rather than interrupting it all the time and getting on their nerves.
+At its launch in 2015, Baker said: "When we launched I think everyone was in a race to the bottom… If you're in a pile-it-high-sell-it-cheap business that's fine, but to me saying that only programmatic and big traffic counts is like saying the only TV ad worth buying is in the Coronation Street ad break – that's nuts....
+Programmatic is throwing all your money at that and hoping one click translates, whereas what we do is produce quality content for your brand that will make you part of the conversation with our readers rather than interrupting it all the time and getting on their nerves.
 We won’t do anything other than that because users hate it because it interrupts their experience.
 This is where ad-blockers come in."

-They also established a partnership with Digitas LBi for their social media analysis and audience insight as a digital only publication.
+They also established a partnership with Digitas LBi for their social media analysis and audience insight as a digital-only publication.

-In 2017, it launched a £3 exclusive newsletter for VIP members, with Jo Morrell, the then Chief Commercial Officer telling the Media Leader: "Testament to the brand resonance, and strength of engagement The Pool has, we have already had an impressive uptake from our regular readers, and this presents another opportunity for the right brands to interact in a positive way with our highly influential, high spending audience."
+In 2017, it launched a £3 exclusive newsletter for VIP members, with Jo Morrell, the then Chief Commercial Officer, telling the Media Leader: "Testament to the brand resonance, and strength of engagement The Pool has, we have already had an impressive uptake from our regular readers, and this presents another opportunity for the right brands to interact in a positive way with our highly influential, high spending audience."

 Concurrently, it also launched a commercial service called "The Street" led by the Fashion Partnerships Director, Melanie Hearn in the same year.
-Described by Jo Morrell, the then Chief Commercial Officer "...as a way to support fashion retailers who are looking to drive sales, something "they need right now" At the time, it had brand partnerships also called advertisers with Michael Kors, Lacoste, French Connection and American Express. in addition to more than 35 million page views and 1 million monthly.
+Described by Jo Morrell "...as a way to support fashion retailers who are looking to drive sales, something "they need right now" At the time, it had brand partnerships also called advertisers with Michael Kors, Lacoste, French Connection and American Express. in addition to more than 35 million page views and 1 million monthly.

 In remarking upon its future direction, then newly appointed chair, Tanya Joseph said: "It's about taking what we have got and evolving it.
 Two years on, what do we do now.
 The sign of a successful business is not to standstill but think what have we learnt, what do we need to get better.
 Constantly evolving."